JuliaLang/www.julialang.org/manual/getting-started/index.md

 To run code in a file non-interactively, you can give it as the first argument to the julia command:

-    $ julia script.j arg1 arg2...
+    $ julia script.jl arg1 arg2...

-As the example implies, the following command-line arguments to julia are taken as command-line arguments to the program `script.j`.
+As the example implies, the following command-line arguments to julia are taken as command-line arguments to the program `script.jl`.
 There are various ways to run Julia code and provide options, reminiscent of those taken by the `perl` and `ruby` programs:

     julia [options] [program] [args...]